ardhynugroho/nginx-nap/docs/source/deploy-local-registry.rst

   $ docker login local-registry:5000 -u myuser -p mypasswd

-In this point, the local registry is deployed inside *k3s*.
+At this point, the local registry is deployed inside *k3s*.